mnishiguchi/About-Me/README.md

 - NodeJS comes with [NPM](https://www.npmjs.com/)

 #### 2. Install a package
-- Run the [npm install](https://docs.npmjs.com/cli/install) command in the project's directory.
+- Run the [npm install](https://docs.npmjs.com/cli/install) command in the root directory where index.js resides.
 - The dependencies are described in the [package.json file](https://docs.npmjs.com/files/package.json)

 ```